 Richard is survived by his loving wife, Kinuyo Eby of Branson; his two daughters, Teresa Mueller of St. Louis and Naomi Mink of Branson along with five grandchildren, Jennifer, Jade, Jackie, Jessica and Bonnie and four great-grandchildren, Everett, Zane, Kamora and Myler.

-in memory of Richard Eby, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Richard Eby, please visit our floral store.